Gabriel LaBelle: 2021–2022: Breakthrough with The Fabelmans

-Later projects
+2022–present

-After completion of filming on The Fabelmans, LaBelle moved to Los Angeles to pursue more film, television and theater projects as an actor, with intentions to also direct at some point.
+After completion of filming on The Fabelmans, LaBelle moved to Los Angeles to pursue more film, television and theatre projects as an actor, with intentions to also direct at some point.
 In 2022, LaBelle joined the cast of the Showtime series adaptation of American Gigolo, in the role of the young version of Julian Kaye, played by Jon Bernthal.

-That same year, he was cast in one of the lead roles in Adam Carter Rehmeier's coming-of-age comedy The Snack Shack, which began filming that summer.
+In 2024, LaBelle played one of the lead roles in Adam Carter Rehmeier's coming-of-age comedy Snack Shack, which was delayed by the 2023 Hollywood labour disputes.
+LaBelle was cast as Saturday Night Live producer Lorne Michaels in Jason Reitman's movie Saturday Night, which accounts the behind-the-scenes story of the NBC late-night show's opening night.
+It premiered at the 51st Telluride Film Festival in August 2024.
+His performance earned him a nomination for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.

+LaBelle will next star in the romantic crime drama Dutch & Razzlekhan, based on the 2016 Bitfinex hack.